 We've already seen a congressional delegation over in London this week raising just these issues.

-We've seen people's statements about the grooming gang scandal, protests about immigration, as well as things that people would ordinarily think are innocuous, be now restricted on social media platforms in this country.
+We've seen people's statements about the grooming gang scandal, protests about immigration, as well as things that people would ordinarily.

 What do you think the American government could do in the coming weeks or months?

-So, I can't speak for the White House.
+So I can't speak for the White House.

 They have to speak for themselves.

-We've also the technology secretary, yes.
+We've also He's the technology secretary.

 We suggested he be banned from the United States for threatening American citizens in public, as he has done.